 ISBNs can come either with or without the barcode.
 The ISBN acts like a product number, while the barcode is how the actual number is translated and readable by a scanner.
 If you do not plan to sell your book in brick-and-mortar bookstores, you do not need a barcode.
 If you want stores to be able to scan your ISBN, you will need one.
 The barcode holds additional information besides the ISBN, like the price of the book.

 An ISBN is an expense many self-publishing authors are confused about.
-Some self-publishing services offer a free ISBN when you use their services.
-This may seem like a “no-brainer” decision.
+Some self-publishing services offer free ISBNs when you use their services.
+This may seem like a “no-brainer.”
 Why would you pay for an ISBN when you can get one free?
-Be wary if you find yourself in this situation.
-If you do not purchase the ISBN, your publishing imprint will not be used.
-If you use a “free” ISBN through a service, it will hold the service’s imprint, not your own.
+But what many authors don’t realize is that if you do not purchase the ISBN yourself, your publisher imprint will not be associated with your book.
+If you use a free ISBN through a service, it will hold the service’s imprint, not your own.
 For example, if IngramSpark were to provide you with a free ISBN, the publisher associated with that ISBN would be IngramSpark, not your own publishing imprint.
 Not purchasing your ISBN yourself may also limit where you can print and distribute your own title.
-Buying your own ISBNs will eliminate any questions on what you can do with your title.
+Buying your own ISBNs will eliminate any questions on what you can and cannot do with your book.

 How Many ISBNs Should I Buy?

 You will need an ISBN for each rendition of your book.
-If you plan to publish a hardcover and a paperback edition of the same title, you will need separate ISBNs for each.
-It is actually less expensive to buy a 10-pack of ISBNs from Bowker (for US publishers) for the bulk rate.
+If you plan to publish a hardcover, paperback, and ebook of the same title, you will need a separate ISBN for each format.
+It is less expensive to buy a 10-pack of ISBNs from Bowker (for US publishers) for the bulk rate.
 One ISBN from Bowker costs $125, and a 10-pack costs $295 (or $29.50 per ISBN).

-IngramSpark distributes both print and ebooks nationally and internationally, and have teamed up with Bowker to offer a special rate on single ISBNs to our United States publishers.
+IngramSpark distributes both print and ebooks internationally, and have teamed up with Bowker to offer a special rate on single ISBNs to IngramSpark United States publishers.
 Once you have an IngramSpark account, you can purchase single ISBNs directly from Bowker through your IngramSpark dashboard for just $85.
 Purchasing an ISBN through your IngramSpark dashboard offers you a discounted rate on that individual ISBN and the benefit of having your publishing imprint attached.